isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 * Collar pins must be worn at all times when students are in their full uniform.
 They must be worn on the left collar.
 * Only school-issued collar badges are allowed to be worn.
 Only one CCA collar pin may be worn on the right collar.
 * All students must put on the school tie on Mondays during the school assembly, or at important school functions, e.g. Speech Day, Graduation Day, Prize Presentation, etc.
-* Socks are to be be worn at all times and must be visible, but should not be mid-calf or beyond in length.
-Only single coloured socks are allowed.
-No outlandish shoes or shoes with offensive designs are allowed.
+* Socks are to be worn at all times and must be visible, but should not be mid-calf or beyond in length.
+Only white, black, grey and navy blue socks are allowed.
+Socks with a small logo are allowed.
+No outlandish shoes with offensive designs are allowed.
+High-cut shoes are not allowed.
 * The wearing of flip flops/ sandals to school is prohibited except on medical grounds.
 * Game attire (e.g. CCA T-shirts, jerseys etc.) is not allowed during lessons.
 * Upon feedback from teachers, all rectifications should be done on the day itself.
 Otherwise, students will be sent back home.